Riverside Weapons Charges Attorney

 - Accidental discharge: Depending on your individual circumstances, we may be able to defend your case by establishing that your firearm was discharged unintentionally.
 It’s important to recognize that the accident has to be reasonable and believable to a jury.
 The accident is limited as a defense also to those actions that were not intended at all.

 Choose the Best Riverside Weapons Charges Attorney

 When you are charged with a weapons-related crime, it is essential that you obtain expert legal counsel as soon as possible.
 Be polite and courteous to the arresting officer, but do not offer him or her any information or sign any documents before your representation arrives.
 Our Riverside weapons charges attorney are committed to providing aggressive legal representation to secure you the best outcome possible.
-If you have any questions or would like to schedule an initial consultation, contact us for more information.
+If you have any questions or would like to schedule an initial consultation, contact our criminal defense lawyer for more information.